Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 In RA patients the most common and consistently reported treatment-related adverse reactions associated with Kineret were ISRs.
 The majority (95%) of ISRs were reported as mild to moderate.
 These were typically characterised by 1 or more of the following: erythaema, ecchymosis, inflammation, and pain.
 At a dose of 100 mg/day, 71% of RA patients developed an ISR compared to 28% of the placebo treated patients.

-In 43 CAPS patients followed for up to 5 years no patient permanently or temporarily discontinued Kineret treatment due to injection site reactions.
+In a study with 43 CAPS patients followed for up to 5 years no patient permanently or temporarily discontinued Kineret treatment due to injection site reactions.

 In patients with FMF the types and frequencies of ISRs are similar to those seen in RA and SJIA.
 Discontinuations due to ISRs have occurred also in patients with FMF.